Controllable Sequence Editing for Biological and Clinical Trajectories: Data Experimental Setup

 \xhdr{Inferring conditions} A condition $s_{t_i}$ is defined as the activation of a transcription factor~(TF) that leads a cell to transition from state $\mathbf{x}_{t_i}$ to descendant state $\mathbf{x}_{t_{i+1}}$.
 To infer such conditions, we perform differential expression analysis between cells from the same cell set as $\mathbf{x}_{t_i}$ (i.e.,~$\mathbf{x}^a \in A$) and cells from the same cell set as $\mathbf{x}_{t_{i+1}}$ (i.e.,~$\mathbf{x}^b \in B$).
 Using the $\texttt{wot.tmap.diff\_exp}$ function (via the \texttt{Waddington-OT} library), we identify the top TF that was significantly upregulated in $\mathbf{x}^a \in A$ compared to $\mathbf{x}^b \in B$.
-If no TFs are differentially expressed, then the condition is ``None."
+If no TFs are differentially expressed, then the condition is "None."
 We retroactively perform this analysis on all pairs of consecutive cell states in a cell state trajectory $\mathbf{x}_{:,t_0:t_T}$ to obtain the full trajectory containing both cell states and TF conditions: $\tau = \{\mathbf{x}_{t_0}, s_{t_0}, \mathbf{x}_{t_1}, s_{t_1}, \cdots, s_{t_{T-1}}, \mathbf{x}_{t_T} \}$.
 In other words, $\tau$ represents a simulated trajectory of an individual cell undergoing the reprogramming process.
-Condition embeddings $\mathbf{z}_s \in \mathbb{R}^{5120}$ are obtained from the (frozen) pretrained ESM-2 embedding model~\cite{lin2022language}.
+Condition embeddings $\mathbf{z}_s \in \mathbb{R}^{5120}$ are obtained from the (frozen) pretrained ESM-2 embedding model~\citep{lin2022language}.

 \xhdr{Generating matched counterfactual trajectories} We additionally create pairs of matched counterfactual trajectories to evaluate a model's performance in zero-shot counterfactual generation.
-Each pair consists of an ``original" trajectory~$\tau_{og}$ and a ``counterfactual" trajectory~$\tau_{cf}$.
+Each pair consists of an "original" trajectory~$\tau_{og}$ and a "counterfactual" trajectory~$\tau_{cf}$.
 First, we generate $\tau_{og}$ using the Waddington-OT model.
 Then, given a divergence time step~$D$, the first $D$ time steps of $\tau_{og}$ are carried over to $\tau_{cf}$ such that the first $D$ cell states and conditions of $\tau_{og}$ and $\tau_{cf}$ are exactly the same.
 The remaining states and conditions of $\tau_{cf}$ are sampled independently from $\tau_{og}$, resulting in an alternative future trajectory based on an alternative condition at time step~$D$.
+The paired trajectories are simulated such that the alternative condition is different from the original, and the alternative condition leads to a different cell set at $D+1$.
+All trajectories are unique.